Mohammedhussingh/NiHu/README.md

 option 3 : Assign a specific person to a specific seat

-any other input  : terminiate the program
+any other input  : terminate the program

 ![Screenshot from 2024-10-25 15-53-32](https://github.com/user-attachments/assets/633fe8c4-65e4-4eb5-bfe1-8354b5fec27a)